cocos/cocos-docs/en/asset/tiledmap.md

 ## Storage in the Project

-For efficient asset management, it is recommended to store the imported `tmx`, `tsx` and `png` files in a separate directory, not mixed with other assets.
+For efficient asset management, it is recommended to store the imported `.tmx`, `.tsx` and `.png` files in a separate directory, not mixed with other assets.